-The UK government guidance indicates that the conformity assessment process is quite similar to that existing for Europe, including the conformity modules B, D, F and H1.
-Technical standards and requirements will be the same at the start of the arrangements but may change over time as and when British Standards divert from EU standards and are modified.
-It should be noted that UKCA conformity assessment requirements can only be conducted by a Notified Body established in the UK that is accredited by UKAS.
+The UK government guidance indicates that the conformity assessment process is currently consistent to that used in Europe, including the conformity modules B, D, F and H1.
+Technical standards and requirements will be the same at the start of the arrangements.
+However, this may change over time if British Standards divert from EU standards.

 Is there a specific marking needed for the UK?

 Yes.
-In the UK the UKCA marking will be introduced, as counterpart of the European CE and product specific regulatory markings.
+In the UK the UKCA (UKNI for Northern Ireland) marking has been introduced, as replacement for European CE and product specific regulatory markings.
 As noted above, it can only be applied by, or under the authority of, a UK (or UKNI for Northern Ireland) Approved Body.

 When is the UKCA marking mandatory?

-The UKCA marking can be applied by a manufacturers, under the authority of a UK Notified Body, from 1 January 2021.
-UKCA markings will be mandatory from 1 January 2022 (i.e. after the transitional period ends) for relevant products placed on the UK market.
-MID or NAWI marked measuring instruments can be placed on the UK market until the end of the transition period (i.e. 31 December 2021).
+The UKCA/UKNI marking can be applied by manufacturers, under the authority of an UK Approved Body.
+UKCA/UKNI markings will be mandatory from 1 January 2022 (i.e. after the transitional period ends) for relevant products placed on the UK market.
+MID or NAWI marked measuring instruments can be placed on the British market until the end of the transition period (i.e. 31 December 2021).
 MID or NAWI marked measuring instruments can continue to be placed on the Northern Ireland market (or UKNI markings are applicable).

 Can the same European harmonised standards and normative documents be used for the UKCA marking?

-At the start British Standards will be used for UKCA purpose.
+British Standards are used for UKCA/UKNI purposes.
 These are currently aligned with EN standards.
-Over time there may be some divergence if the UK decides it needs different requirements.
+Over time there may be some divergence if the UK decides it needs different or modified requirements.

 Are there other consequences for the module B and D conformity assessments?

 Yes.
 A separate UKCA type examination certificate will need to be issued for instruments to be used in Great Britain by an UK Approved Body.
-The UKCA quality system approval (module D) will also be required from the UK Notified Body.
+The UKCA quality system approval (module D) will also be required from the UK Approved Body.
 Furthermore, in their Declaration of Conformity manufacturers have to declare compliance with relevant UK regulatory requirements.